LostLuma/Luma-Mode/README.md

     - Maybe make it less potent if the area is lit up
 - Endermite stop attracting Endermen after some time
     - Endermen farms being no effort is pretty lame ...
-- Set `reducedDebugInfo` rule to `true` by default
-- Maybe implement minecart changes from snapshot 14w11a

 For Minecraft 1.9: